Explore Gay Key West.

 You can choose between two providers if you need to refill your prep prescription while in Key West.
 Pep isn’t currently available in Key West, but there are numerous providers in the neighboring country of Dade.

 As Key West is such a small island, gay bars and restaurants can be found everywhere.
-However, you must go to the ‘Pink Triangle’ area on Duval Street for at least one night.
+However, in gay Key West, you must make a pilgrimage to the ‘Pink Triangle’ area on Duval Street for at least one night.
 You can’t miss it; rainbow-painted crosswalks mark it off.

 Our favorite bar is the Bourbon Street Pub.
 It’s the home of ‘The Men of Bourbon,’ and there’s even a clothing optional, men-only pool.
 If you’re there over New Year, you’re in for a treat as Key West’s answer to the Times Square ball drop is the giant shoe drop at midnight.